Coffee Cake Ⓥ

 • ½ t salt

-Combine milk and vinegar in one bowl and set aside.
+Bowl 1: Combine milk and vinegar and set aside.

-To the milk, add sugar, remaining oil, and vanilla, then stir in remaining 1¼ c flour, baking powder, and salt.
-Pour this batter into the baking dish and evenly cover with the crumbs.
-Push the topping down just slightly.
+Bowl 1: Add remaining oil, sugar, and vanilla and mix well.
+Stir in remaining 1¼ c flour, baking powder, and salt.
+Spread this batter into the baking dish.

 Bake 35-40 minutes, until the topping is golden brown and a knife inserted into the center comes out clean.